 (Originally posted in April 2020, this statement is regularly revisited and updated)

-The GFCF wants to play a positive role in responding to the Coronavirus.
-For the foreseeable future, we will focus our efforts and resources on supporting our global network of community philanthropy partners to respond to the Coronavirus, both in the short and longer term.
+The GFCF wants to play a positive role in the context of COVID-19.
+Since the outset of the pandemic, we have focused our efforts and resources on supporting our global network of community philanthropy partners to respond to COVID-19, both in the short and longer term.

 We strongly believe that investment in local community-based, community philanthropy organizations, which are rooted in and trusted by the people they serve and that are deliberately inclusive of the most marginalized and vulnerable members of community, must be an essential part of both immediate and long-term responses.
 We also believe that the #ShiftThePower movement, and its focus on putting people in charge of their own development and on devolving and distributing power and resources, is more relevant than ever.